Gblack-Hub/star-wars/README.md

 11. Name: Obi-Wan Kenobi
     Birth Year: 57BBY

-### Dashboard / Search Page
+### Search Page

 This page contains a search box where users can search for any star wars character name or any planets.
-All search results will be displayed below the search box and if available, more data will be fetched as a user scrolls to the bottom of the page.

 There is a "logout" button at the top right corner of the page.
 This function removes a user's logged in status from the local storage and directs them back to the login page.

+### Search Results Page

+This page contains the results of the search term inputted in the search screen and if available, more data will be fetched as a user scrolls to the bottom of the page.

 ## Tools and Good Practices implemented